Piexie3/android_solution/README.md

     * Click the Cloudstore "Create Database" button
     * Select "Start in test mode" and "Enable"

+After all configuration you have to go to <App-level>(build.gradle) in defaultConfig section change `minSdkVersion flutter.minSdkVersion` to `minSdkVersion 21`

 # Run the following command to get your SHA-1 key:

 Alternative 1